aquental/ScrollZKP_VibeCodeCamp/PRD/draft.md

 #### **F. Reward system**
 1. **Native token**
-   - Gamify with SPARE token.
+   - Gamify with the SPARE token.

 ---